oswynb/Dota-2-Building-Helper/README.md

 Demo: https://www.youtube.com/watch?v=NUuDTq3k18w

-How to install: Place buildinghelper.lua in your vscripts and say `require('buildinghelper')` in `addon_game_mode.lua`, and in any other lua file you're calling these function from.
+How to install: Place buildinghelper.lua in your vscripts and say `require('buildinghelper')` in `addon_game_mode.lua`.
+If you got a seperate lua file, like buildings.lua and you're calling these function in it, put a require in there too.

 **(1) BuildingHelper:AddBuildingToGrid(vPoint, nSize, vOwnersHero)**